bhav1509/second-hand-car-trade/README.md

 ## Notes
 - Routes are defined in `routes.js`.
 - Provider and mnemonic are injected via env vars; do not commit secrets.
+- Find the project report and the project presentation in /ProjectReport